Male submission

 Male submission or malesub is a situation in BDSM and other sexual activities in which the submissive partner is male.
-A 2015 study indicates that 46.6% of men who are active in BDSM expressed a preference for a submissive role, 24% consider themselves to be switches and 29.5% prefer the dominant role.
+Studies suggest that between 26%-46% of men who are active in BDSM prefer a submissive role.

 Male submission in BDSM can take many different forms and include a variety of activities, including cock and ball torture, forced feminization, chastity, cuckoldry, erotic humiliation, facesitting, golden showers, pegging, foot fetishism, and clothed female, naked male.

 During the 18th century, some European brothels began specializing in restraint, and flagellation, as well as other activities which involved female domination and male submission.